jin-s13/COCO-WholeBody/data_format.md

 1) bboxes: `face_box`, `lefthand_box`, `righthand_box` and

-2) whole-body keypoints: `face_kpts`, `lefthand_kpts`, `righthand_kpts`, `foot_kpts` and
+2) whole-body keypoints: `foot_kpts`, `face_kpts`, `lefthand_kpts`, `righthand_kpts` and

 3) validity: `face_valid`, `lefthand_valid`, `righthand_valid`, `foot_valid`.

 We provide boxes for face/hands.
-The box is a length 4 array (x, y, w, h), indicating its left corner and the width and the height.
+The box is a length 4 array (x, y, w, h), indicating its top left corner and the width and the height.
 The box coordinates are measured from the top left image corner and are 0-indexed.

 The whole-body keypoint annotation has similar format as "keypoints" in COCO.
 In addition to 17 body keypoints, we have 68 face keypoints, 21 lefthand keypoints, 21 righthand keypoints, 6 foot keypoints.